 How Do I Pursue Criminal Rehabilitation?

 This is a good question.
-It really depends on the seriousness of the offense and how many offenses are on your record.
+It really depends on the seriousness of the offence and how many offences are on your record.

-Individuals who committed a single non-serious offense and more than 10 years have passed since the completion of any sentencing may be "deemed rehabilitated".
-If this is the case then you technically do not have to pursue a formal application for Criminal Rehabilitation.
-However, we still recommend that you obtain a letter from a legal expert that explains that you are "deemed rehabilitated."
-Unfortunately there are countless cases where clients have been refused entry into Canada because of their past criminality even though they are considered deemed rehabilitated.
+Individuals who committed a single non-serious offence and more than 10 years have passed since the completion of any sentencing may be “deemed rehabilitated”.
+If this is the case, then you technically do not have to pursue a formal application for Criminal Rehabilitation.
+However, we still recommend that you obtain a letter from a legal expert that explains that you are “deemed rehabilitated.”
+Unfortunately, there are countless cases where clients have been refused entry into Canada because of their past criminality, even though they are considered deemed rehabilitated.

-If less than 10 years ago have elapsed since you have completed your sentence then you will have to pursue an application for Criminal Rehabilitation.
+If less than 10 years ago have elapsed since you completed your sentence, then you will have to pursue an application for Criminal Rehabilitation.
 We can help here.
-At Akrami & Associates we have successfully filed Criminal Rehabilitation application.
+At Akrami & Associates, we have successfully filed a Criminal Rehabilitation application.

-A serious criminal offense, where the maximum sentence in Canada would be ten years or more, will always require a Rehabilitation application regardless of when sentencing was completed.
+A serious criminal offence, where the maximum sentence in Canada would be ten years or more, will always require a Rehabilitation application regardless of when sentencing was completed.

 What is the First Step?

 Determining equivalency is a difficult task.
-It requires analyzing both the Canadian Criminal Code or other federal statute as well as the laws of the country in which the offense took place.
+It requires analyzing both the Canadian Criminal Code or other federal statutes as well as the laws of the country in which the offence took place.

-It is for this reason we highly advise you speak to a Immigration Specialist.
-Please give us a call and let us help you move forward!
+It is, for this reason, we highly advise you to speak to an Immigration Specialist.
+Please give us a call, and let us help you move forward!